 What is the process for applying for funding?

-2. Preparing an Expression of Interest form – no more than three (3) A4 pages - which addresses the following elements:
+- Prepare an Expression of Interest (EOI) – no more than four (4) A4 pages.

-4. Emailing the three (3) page EOI form and supporting documentation to firstname.lastname@example.org.
+- Email the completed four (4) page Expression of Interest and supporting documentation to firstname.lastname@example.org, with confirmation that you have completed the online registration form.
 Acknowledgement of receipt of your application will be emailed to you within seven (7) days.

 When will grant applications be accepted?